 Perhaps the best definition of righteousness to be found in Scripture is Micah 6:8:

 He has shown you, O man, what is good; and what does the LORD require of you but to do justly, to love mercy, and to walk humbly with your God?
 (Micah 6:8)

 Righteousness is righteous decision-making.
 God requires that each person in the Kingdom of God behave righteously.
 This means that he acts justly, he loves mercy, and he walks humbly with God.
 This is the fulfillment of the Law and the Prophets.

 First of all, the believer in Christ must act justly.
 Cheating, lying, stealing have no place whatever in the Kingdom of God.
 The Christian who cheats, who lies, who steals may be naming the name of Christ; but as long as he is practicing these acts of injustice he is living outside the Kingdom of God.

 The people of the Lord are to deal equitably in all business, whether they are working with fellow Christians or with the unsaved.
 Saints tell the truth.
 The followers of Christ are to be scrupulously honest in all their business.
 Honest dealing is an aspect of righteousness and is more important to the Lord Jesus than religious and church activities.

-A false balance is abomination to the Lord: but a just weight is his delight.
+Dishonest scales are an abomination to the LORD, but a just weight is His delight.
 (Proverbs 11:1)